Thousands of students will graduate Friday and Saturday (May 16-17) during five Texas

 - College of Media & Communication: Alicia Rose Keene, a journalism major from Austin

-- College of Visual & Performing Arts: Catherine Anne Swindle, a music performance major from Lubbock
+- College of Visual and Performing Arts: Catherine Anne Swindle, a music performance major from Lubbock

 - Graduate School: Miryam Doris Venegas Anaya, a biology doctoral student from Panama City, Republic